COS214-Project-2024/Big-Mahn-Tech-And-Sons/README.md

 **Use Case:** Communication Between Government Departments
 **Participants:**
 - **Mediator:** DepartmentOfPR
-- **Colleagues:** HousingDept, FinanceDept, UtilityDept, TransportDept
+- **Colleagues:** DeptOfHousing, DeptOfFinance, DeptOfUtilities, DeptOfTransportation

 **How it Works:**
 The Mediator encapsulates communication logic between departments.
 For example, if the Finance Department needs to allocate a budget for housing, the mediator coordinates the request.